 About Michael Booth

-Michael Booth is the award-winning, best-selling author of six works of non-fiction, as well as a journalist, broadcaster and speaker.
+Michael Booth is the award-winning, best-selling author of seven works of non-fiction, as well as a journalist, broadcaster and speaker.

-He writes predominantly about travel, food, France, Japan and the Nordic region.
+He writes predominantly about travel, food, France, Japan, East Asia and the Nordic region.

 His writing appears regularly in The Guardian, The Independent, Independent on Sunday, The Times, The Telegraph and Condé Nast Traveller magazine among many other publications globally.
 He is a correspondent for Monocle magazine and Monocle 24 Radio, and travels regularly to give talks and lectures on the Nordic lands.